hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 When the router is powered-up u-boot is loaded, u-boot will load zloader which is the zyxel proprietary boot manager.

-zloader allows to manually swap boot partitions (`ubi` and `ubi2`), recover the supervisor password and many additional useful (and dangerous) things.
+Zloader allows to manually swap boot partitions (`ubi` and `ubi2`), recover the supervisor password and many additional useful (and dangerous) things.

 By default zloader access is blocked.